Naggafin/gameonlock.com/SPECIFICATIONS.md

 ---

-> This specification will serve as the roadmap for development using GPT-4.1 assistance.
-Future iterations may be tracked in a changelog or using a project board (e.g., GitHub Projects, Trello, etc.).

----

 ## 10. Implementation Status, Testing & CI/CD

 - **Backend:** Core models (Sport, GoverningBody, League, Team, ScheduledGame, BettingLine, Play, PlayPick) implemented and tested.